Skip to content

 Frequently Asked Questions

-You can't join the student GKV rate.
-Your options are: voluntary GKV membership (~€230/month) or private health insurance (from €39/month).
-For most students over 30, private insurance is more affordable.
+Students over 30 cannot join the GKV student rate.
+Options: voluntary GKV membership (~€230/month) or private health insurance (from €28/month with MAWISTA Student).
+For most students over 30, private insurance is significantly more affordable.

 Ready to Join the GKV?